From the deployment

 How long does implementation take?

 Initial infrastructure took 5 days for Anveeka Trade, built right on the first attempt.
-That speed was possible because founding team and technical team were the same people — no requirements handoff, no vendor lag.
+That speed was possible because IQ's technical team had direct access to the operational requirements — no requirements handoff, no vendor lag.
 For a new deployment, onboarding depends on product catalogue complexity and buyer volume.
 Stabilisation takes the following month.
 We scope this before quoting.

 Is this only for export businesses?